-It’s an “act of God,” a “superior force,” an extraordinary event that is beyond your control, so it has to be a force majeure event – – doesn’t it?
+It seems like Covid-19 is an “act of God,” a “superior force,” an extraordinary event that is beyond your control, so it has to be a force majeure event – – doesn’t it?

 A. Washington Rules of Contract Interpretation Applied to Force Majeure Provisions